dog on a beach

 Dog exercise areas

 We have a range of reserves which are dedicated as off-leash areas, as well as two enclosed dog exercise areas in Baldivis and Rockingham.
-There are also over 10 beaches along our coastline that you can exercise your dog off leash.
+There is 10 beaches along our coastline that you can exercise your dog off leash.
 For full details please visit pet recreation.
 At all of our off-leash exercise areas your dog is required to be under your effective voice control (recall) at all times.

 If you have received an animal related infringement you have the right to appeal through the City's online appeal form.